lciaran/DMI/README.md

 # DMI
-Exercises for the Data Mining course of the Bioinformatics for Health Sciences master of UPF
+Exercises for the Data Mining course of the Bioinformatics for Health Sciences master (UPF)